Danvil/pastry/README.md

 Overview
 ----

-pastry is a small C&#43;&#43; toolbox for modern OpenGL 3.x/4.x programming.
+pastry is a small C\+\+ toolbox for modern OpenGL 3.x/4.x programming.
-Most functionality is provided as light-weight C&#43;&#43; wrappers for commonly used OpenGL objects like shader programs, vertex buffers, frame buffers or textures.
+Most functionality is provided as light-weight C\+\+ wrappers for commonly used OpenGL objects like shader programs, vertex buffers, frame buffers or textures.
 This is *NOT* a complete 3D engine.

 ** This version is an early alpha and be no means a sufficiently tested. **